 It is important that you have a spouse, family member, friend, or neighbour to stay with you at home when you leave the hospital.
-It is recommended that you are not home alone for the first one to two weeks after surgery.

-If you live alone or your family is unable to help, you have several options:
+If you live alone, you have several options:

 - Arrange to stay with a family member or friend or have them stay with you.
-Consider going to the house/apartment that requires the least amount of stairs. - Arrange for a convalescence / respite bed at a retirement home (two to four weeks is recommended) while you recover.
+Consider going to the house/apartment that requires the least amount of stairs. - Arrange for a convalescence / respite bed at a retirement or nursing home for a few weeks (two to four weeks is recommended) while you recover.
 For a list of available beds nearest you, please contact the Community Care Access Centre (CCAC) intake office at 519-473-2222.
 These beds will need to be arranged prior to your surgery (based on availability) and will cost a fee.
 Please book these beds starting two days after your surgery date.